velo-by-wix/velo-sync/README.md

 | sync | Doesn't include a `keyField` | Similar to import without `keyField`, but removes all other items from the collection |
 | sync | Includes a `keyField` | Similar to import with a `keyField`, but removes all other items from the collection |

-The `wix-sync` application can be used in two different ways:
+The `velo-sync` application can be used in two different ways:

 * As a **CLI Application** to import and sync `CSV` files and referenced media
 * As an **API** to import JavaScript objects and referenced media

 # Usage as a CLI Application

-To use the `wix-sync` CLI Application, you need to:
+To use the `velo-sync` CLI Application, you need to:

 * Prepare your data
 * Prepare your site